 - Cash Back Rewards Opportunities: Both cards offer a form of cash back rewards, which is nice for a starter card.
 The Petal 2 appears to have a more steady opportunity with 1% back on all purchases that can be extended to 1.25% and then eventually 1.5% with a solid payment history.
 Petal 1 does not have a consistent cash back model and instead offers special promotions called “Petal Offers” that reward spending at certain local businesses.
 Petal 2 cardmembers also have access to Petal Offers.

-- No Foreign Transaction Fees: Not only will the cards not ding you with annual fees, but these cards also don’t charge foreign transaction fees for spending abroad.
+- No Foreign Transaction Fees: Not only will these cards not ding you with annual fees, but they also don’t charge foreign transaction fees for spending abroad.

 - Credit Reporting: Petal reports your payment history to all three major credit bureaus, which will help you grow your credit history and increase your credit score.

 - Credit Monitoring: Though this card tries to avoid the use of credit reports for application approval, it does acknowledge the importance of growing your credit.
 The Petal app will help you track your credit score with Experian scores built in.

 The app also houses some useful budgeting tools aimed at helping you get on the right financial track:

 - Subscription Monitoring: If you use your Petal Card for auto-renewing subscriptions, you’ll receive some guidance to make sure you aren’t spending too much.
 The card’s app will automatically highlight popular subscriptions being charged to your Petal Card and show you how to cancel what you don’t use.

 - Set a Monthly Budget and Spending Limit: The app lets you set a budget for your spending each month and track your progress.
 It will alert you when you’re pacing ahead of your planned spending, and you can even “shut the card off” at a certain level of spending to keep yourself within your financial means.